 The need for Continuous Data Balancing

-Another way to think about this is that small failures introduce disorder or entropy that slowly accumulates in the system and degrades it until it breaks down.
+One way to think about this is that small failures introduce disorder or entropy that slowly accumulates in the system and degrades it until it breaks down.
 Continuous Data Balancing can help by acting as an anti-entropy mechanism to keep the cluster in its optimal condition.

 Data balancing can help not only with ensuring data protection and data availability, but also performance.
 By intelligently placing partition replicas, we can ensure that there is no skew in the usage of CPU and I/O resources, thereby reducing latency (existing Redpanda mechanisms such as automatic leadership balancing also help with this).